Our knowledge of self and others

 The complexity of human behaviour

 Many of our actions have a multitude of outcomes, some predictable, some not.
 Often there are elements of risk, a need to make a balanced guess, like letting a teenage son drive alone at night for the first time.
 Such uncertainty is truer when weighing up motivations.
 Which one of us is bold enough to say, “I always know fully and precisely what lies behind every one of my actions”?
 Why then do we feel so confident in judging the motives of others?
 In evaluating others don’t we often read our own worst failings in their deeds?

 Judging the motives of others is quite different from evaluating their skills, abilities and the value of their inputs, which is something we may do well.
 In judging motives, are we not stepping into a flickering and changing landscape faintly shadow-lit?
-We may be astray in preferring to impute good motives to others but are we not then closer to Jesus who also said, “Be merciful as your Father is merciful” (Lk 6.36).Catholics and Jesus related , Psychology , Jesus
+We may be astray in preferring to impute good motives to others but are we not then closer to Jesus who also said, “Be merciful as your Father is merciful” (Lk 6.36).More about Jesus Christ , More about the Saints , Jesus